 • Hotel and meals in Kathmandu and Pokhara.

-• Your trekking gears.
+• Your trekking gear.

-• Your travel insurance which should include the emergency rescue.
+• Your travel insurance should include emergency rescue.

-• Tips for your guide and porters etc.
+• Tips for your guide and porters, etc.

 Prepare for All Weather Conditions on the Trek.